 Average Sales / Revenue Per Year

-The Culver’s franchise unit brings in $3,300,000 for average annual sales based on FDD.
-This is incredible sales revenue numbers for a burger chain.
+The Culver’s franchise unit brings in $3,217,000 for average annual sales.
+These are incredible sales revenue numbers for a burger chain.
 Based on these figures it’s no surprise so many franchise operators are willing to invest at a higher level than comparable franchises.

-With 830 locations in the United States and Canada, Culver’s is rated near the top in franchisee satisfaction over competitor brands in the same food category.
+With over 900 locations in the United States and Canada, Culver’s is rated near the top in franchisee satisfaction over competitor brands in the same food category.

 Culver’s Franchise Facts